 Perhaps the most important thing to have when traveling to Cuba for the first time is an open mind.
 Things will be different.
 Many of the creature comforts you have at home—such as hot water, air conditioning, or the Internet—will be lacking.
 But you’ll be surprised at how quickly you can forget about these things when you embrace the Cuban way of living.
 Instead of surfing the web, dance the night away and sip mojitos!

 Visiting Cuba is like stepping into a 1950s time warp that’s been somehow infected by the year 2005.
 The buildings, cars, and music remind Americans of the Cuban Missile Crisis or the Godfather, Part II, but all around you there are hints that things are changing.
 The people have cellphones—albeit a few generations older than yours—and plasma TVs.
 Forward-thinking youths use flash drives to spread the latest TV shows and uncensored world news throughout the country.
-Reforms are allegedly occurring in the government, and in a year Raúl Castro will step down.
+Reforms are allegedly occurring in the government, and Raúl Castro will step down on April 19, 2018.
 Foreign visitors are coming in increasingly large numbers, bringing a boost to the economy and providing locals with a direct contact with the outside world.

 Cuba will, undoubtedly, change.
 Perhaps it will be gradual, taking place over a couple of decades.
 Or perhaps it will be swift.
-Perhaps it will take place in 2017.
+Perhaps it will take place sometime in 2018.

 We don’t yet know the exact timeframe, but we can see change on the horizon.
 This may be the only opportunity for Americans to visit the Cuba that we’ve grown up fantasizing about—the one with old cars, stinky cigars, and seductive salsa instructors.
 Do yourself a favor, and visit this year.
 Cuba may literally only be 100 miles from Florida, but they feel worlds apart.